 I adopted a new outlook on dating.

 Instead of looking for a romantic connection, I consciously went out with a man with the expectation of making a new friend.

 More times than not, when I went out with a new man, sitting next to him in a restaurant, my critical inner voice would say, He’s too short.
 He has age spots.
 His clothes are not stylish enough.
 And I immediately quit enjoying his company and dismissed him from my world.

 STOP!
 I screeched at my negativity.
 He could make a good friend.
 We can go to dinner together.
 He can escort me to a party or maybe he’ll want to ride horses with me.
 He could help me unjam my kitchen disposal.
-And I can enhance his life by being a supportive female friend.
+And I can enhance his life by being a cheerful and supportive female friend.

 All of sudden, I began to enjoy his company and I imagined us spending more time together as friends.